pfdubois/BridgeBidding/source/MajorOpenings.rst

 To support after an overcall,

 - Raise to 2 with 5-9 and 3+ cards.
 - Most hands with Axxx are also worth a raise to 2, especially in spades.
 - Cue-bid the overcalled suit to make a limit raise or better.
 - A jump cue bid is a power raise with four trump, equivalent to J2NT.
+  Example: 1♥ - (1♠) - 3♠!(four hearts, game forcing).
 - A jump raise is preemptive in nature.
 - A jump to 4 of the major shows a weak hand and 5+ trump.
--  2N becomes an invitational bid with a balanced hand.
+- 2N becomes an invitational bid with a balanced hand, but it shows a stopper in their suit.
+- 3N bids game, again with stoppers, but no support.

 Thus, 1♠ – 3♠ would have meant a limit raise, but 1♠ (2♣) 3♠ shows a
 weak hand with at least four trump.
 Having nine trump between the